krimple/angular2-unittest-samples-release/README.md

 This project uses `json-server`, `bootstrap`, and `angular 2` as a RESTful server and client.
 There are unit and component and service tests composed for each of the files.

 This is a work in progress, pulled from my original samples back in Febrary 2016 during the early betas and release candidates.
+The tests aren't ideal - not as thought out yet as I'd like, but show what is possible.

 ## Setup